TITLE Associate Director, Facilities Management

 8. Maintains and manages an accurate Computer Maintenance Management System (CMMS) by gathering and maintaining the necessary data, developing statistics regarding work order performance and satisfaction, ensuring the Work Management Center prepares weekly, monthly, and annual reports for work order traffic handled by each department, advising University departments on manpower requirements and associated costs for all requested work orders.

-9. Manages the central stores (tools, materials, equipment, and supplies), information technology, lock shop, and key control operations for the department.
+9. Manages property control, central stores (tools, materials, equipment, and supplies), receiving, information technology, and key control operations for the department.

 10. Assists in providing for a safe campus environment by directing the development of appropriate contingency plans that anticipate requirements for exceptional grounds, maintenance, and custodial efforts under emergency conditions and include the use of contracted services beyond the University's capabilities.

 11. Assists in oversight of the operational fleet of Facilities Management vehicles by working with the Director to implement a strategy of preventative maintenance and replacement for all vehicles which maximizes their availability and guarantees their operational condition, coordinating a scheduling system for use of fleet vehicles, bidding out vehicle maintenance services beyond the University's capabilities, and keeping records of vehicle operational costs for use during budget development and capital replacement.

 12. Manages the Campus Construction Team by coordinating with the Assistant Directors within Facilities Management, the University Architect and Director of Planning, Design & Construction, and others impacted by construction, communicating with the customers requesting work, scheduling the work via coordination with the supervisor performing the on-site effort, coordinating with Planning, Design & Construction for design assistance or code review, assuring the proper billing of the customer and the budgetary sustainability of the Team, and forwarding a quarterly budget review to the Director, Facilities Management.